CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.2.4 remote maintenance.md

 If the parties know insufficiently about important regulations and therefore do not apply them, the protection of the information in the context of a remote maintenance is endangered.
 Therefore, there are dangers for the IT operation, if current regulations are not made public.
 In particular, administrators who set up and use remote maintenance, are on regulations, eg. As to configurations, instructed, otherwise with the remote maintenance additional operational risks, but also security gaps to the internal network arise and attacks on the remote maintenance can not be detected or fended off.

-### 2 2 Missing or inadequate planning and control of remote maintenanceIf remote maintenance is not carefully planned, set up and regulated, not only the security of an IT system but of all IT systems of an institution can be impaired if security gaps are exploited.
+### 2 2 Missing or inadequate planning and control of remote maintenance
+If remote maintenance is not carefully planned, set up and regulated, not only the security of an IT system but of all IT systems of an institution can be impaired if security gaps are exploited.
 Vulnerabilities can arise in many places and affect communication protocols, patching processes, encryption algorithms and authentication mechanisms.
 Inadequately secured remote maintenance interfaces can also compromise a linked network of a third party.

 ### 2 3 Unauthorized exercise of rights in remote maintenance